The page has been translated by Gen AI.

 Code block.
 Auto Login setting

-• Please confirm the final settings using the following command.
+• Verify the configuration using the following command.

 Color mode